techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 For details on shared mailboxes, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).

 > [!NOTE]
-> When shared mailboxes don't have a Teams license, they follow the global identity's meeting policy, which has **`-allowCloudRecording`** set to false.
-If a shared mailbox without a Teams license organizes a meeting, your users can't record.
+> When shared mailboxes don't have a Teams license, they follow the global identity's meeting policy.
+If a shared mailbox without a Teams license organizes a meeting and you set **`-allowCloudRecording`** to false in the global policy, your users can't record.
 If you want to set a custom meeting policy for a shared mailbox, you must assign a Teams license first.

 ### Microsoft Teams Rooms meetings